Mixx FM 106.3

 Mixx FM 106.3 is a commercial radio station broadcasting from Colac, Victoria (Australia).
 It is currently owned by Ace Radio and broadcasts contemporary hits.
-The station features both locally produced and nationally syndicated content from NOVA Entertainment and from Grant Broadcasters.
-It has two repeaters: one at Lorne (92.7 FM) and another at Apollo Bay (95.9 FM).
+The station features both locally produced and nationally syndicated content from Hit Network and from ARN Regional.
+It has one repeater at Apollo Bay on 95.9 FM.
+Previously, a repeater in Lorne was being broadcast on 92.7 FM, but this was turned off in August 2021 due to low listenership and the clear reception of Melbourne and Geelong FM stations in the area.